 manufacturers/brands of hearing aids, quality is relatively good across

 the board.
-Tip for consumers: There are no data to show that
+Tip for consumers: There is no data to show that

 long do hearing aids typically last?

 six years (by my best estimation).
 Some users get